SumiSastri/typescript-with-react/README.md

 ```
 ### Section 3: Classes, Constructors & Inheritance

 Class variables are public by nature.
-To make a variable private it has to be defined as private, which means it can only be used in the scope of the class
+To make a variable private it has to be defined as private, which means it can only be used in the scope of the class.

 ```
 class Car {